 Adding Code for New WordPress User in function.php File

-In this example, I added xyzabd as a new user and 12@34ggghhh as a password.
-So now with this password and username, I can log in.
+In this example, I added xyzabd as the new username and 12@34ggghhh as the password.
+With these credentials, I can now log into WordPress.

-Thanks for reading.
-I hope it helped you.
-Let me know in comment section.
+Thanks for reading!
+I hope this guide helped you out.
+Let me know in the comments.